frederic-perez/AmE-dictionary/data/dictionary.md

 __(it’s) little wonder__ _idiom_ It is not at all surprising (that something is the case). _I was always terrible at math in school, so it’s little wonder that I have such trouble filing my taxes._
 __(it’s/there’s) no use crying over spilt milk__ _idiom_ It does no good to get upset over a bad decision or unfortunate event that has already come to pass and cannot be changed.
 __(not) half the person/man/woman (one) used to be__ _idiom_ Having a reduced, diminished, or weakened physique, disposition, conviction, prowess, or mental acuity, as after some action, event, or trauma.
 Sometimes used in the negative but to the same effect.
+__(on the) fast track__ _idiom_ (A _fast track_ is a horse racing track that’s dry and hard enough for the horses to reach optimum speed.
+That makes this one of those words where the original definition is self explanatory: a _fast track_ is simply a track that the racers can go as fast as possible on as opposed to one where racers are slowed down by mud or less than optimal conditions.)
 __(one’s) final resting place__ _idiom_ The location where one’s body is interred after death.
 __(one’s) hackles rise__ _idiom_ :dart: One becomes greatly irritated, annoyed, or aggravated. _The disrespect he showed our professor during class made my hackles rise so badly that I had to go take a walk to calm down._
 __(one’s) heart’s desire__ _idiom_ Something one very much wants or needs. _After my six-month tour in Iraq, my heart’s desire is just to see my husband again._